 I rented a car for the 2 days while we were there and paid a total of $55. . .
 It was definitely much cheaper to rent a car than any other transportation option available.

-Things to keep in mind if you decide to rent a car in Providenciales
+Things to keep in mind should you decide to rent a car in Providenciales

-- The rental car insurance is optional but you will want to verify that with the car rental company you choose to go with.
+- The rental car insurance is optional but you will want to verify that with the company you choose to go with.

-- Most of the car rental companies require a $500 or $750 deposit.
-They usually will accept debit and cred cards.
+- Most car rental companies require a $500 or $750 deposit.
+They usually will accept debit and credit cards.

 - While in Providenciales, you must remember to drive on the left side of the road.